GoInterject/GoInterject.github.io/wAbout/security-policy.md

 ## Overview

 Interject provides software, consulting, and online services.
 The management of Interject is committed to preserving the confidentiality, integrity and availability of all the physical and electronic information assets throughout their organization to maintain legal, regulatory and contractual compliance and to safeguard business integrity and commercial reputation.
 To achieve this, Interject has implemented an information security policy (ISP) that is subject to routine systematic review and improvement.
-The ISP demonstrates Interject’s commitment to information security by:
+The ISP demonstrates Interject's commitment to information security by:

 - Budgeting for security management.
 - Implementing appropriate security technology and high-availability, recoverable systems.